Services A-Z Pricing

 Corporate criminal liability for “all crime”: an expansive approach

-The Crime and Policing Bill, which has recently progressed through the Committee Stage in the House of Lords, introduces a further, transformative expansion of corporate criminal liability in the UK.
-The Bill proposes that companies can be held criminally liable where a “senior manager” commits an offence while acting in their actual or apparent authority, for all crimes.
+On 29 April the Crime and Policing Bill received Royal Assent, and the Crime and Policing Act 2026 is now on the statute books.
+It introduces a further, transformative expansion of corporate criminal liability in the UK so that companies may be held criminally liable where a “senior manager” commits an offence while acting in their actual or apparent authority, for all crimes.
 This marks a fundamental departure from the current senior manager framework under the Economic Crime Corporate Transparency Act 2023 (ECCTA) where, currently, corporate liability is restricted to economic crimes.

 The evolution of corporate criminal liability